ashour/laravel-simplemessage/README.md

 #Laravel SimpleMessage#

-SimpleMessage is a Laravel extension bundle that allows you to easily send messages to your views.
+SimpleMessage is a Laravel extension bundle that allows you to easily send messages to your views, centralizing your application's message system and keeping you <abbr title="Don't Repeat Yourself">DRY</abbr>.

     // in a controller or route function return Redirect::to('item_list')->with_message('Your item was added.');